Jscherbe/frontend/reference/planning/notes-table-list-design.md

 - **Header Rows:** An optional header row (`.data-list__header`) can be used for visual alignment on desktop.
 - **Accessibility Implementation:**
   - The header uses `aria-hidden="true"` or `role="presentation"` so it is ignored by screen readers, preventing confusion since it's just a visual label.
-  - On mobile, the header is hidden (`display: none`) because the column alignment breaks when stacked.
+  - On mobile/stacked, the header is hidden (`display: none`) because the column alignment breaks when stacked.
   - Content must be self-explanatory (e.g., "Created: Jan 1") or labeled within the item itself, rather than relying solely on the column header for context.

 ## 6. Interactivity (Proxy Click)